British small press comics: The 1990s

-After Ed Pinsent wound up the last incarnation of Fast Fiction, cartoonist Luke Walsh (later known as Luke Temple Walsh) and reader Mike Kidson took over their mailing list for their review zine Zum!, the first issue appearing in August 1991.
+After Ed Pinsent finished with the last incarnation of Fast Fiction, cartoonist Luke Walsh (later known as Luke Temple Walsh) and reader Mike Kidson took over their mailing list with Zum! their new review zine.
+The first issue appeared in August 1991.
 Zum! distributed copies of comics submitted to a panel of reviewers, often cartoonists themselves, who were encouraged to write critical reviews of significant length.
 It also featured reproductions of the comics under review.
 Zum! continues as a website run by Paul Schroeder.
 Caption, a zine-cum-APA devoted to small press comics edited by Jenni Scott, ran from 1992 to 1998, and spawned the long-running Caption small press comics convention, held annually in Oxford from 1992 to 2017.

-The 1990s saw the reemergence of fanzines about comics in the Fantasy Advertiser mould.
-Battleground, edited by Andy Brewer, was at first mainly concerned with American superhero comics, although it also featured reviews and articles on small press comics and interviews with the cartoonists.
-Vicious, edited by Pete Ashton, was more free-form, promising to print all material submitted.
+The 1990s saw the reemergence of fanzines about comics in the Fantasy Advertiser mold.
+Battleground, edited by Andy Brewer, was at first mainly concerned with American superhero comics, although it also featured reviews and articles on small press comics, and interviews with the cartoonists.
+Vicious, edited by Pete Ashton, was more free-form, and promised to print all material submitted.
 Ashton also created TRS (The Review Sheet), collecting capsule reviews and contact details for small press comics, in 1995.
 In 1996 he set up the BugPowder distribution service, which sold any British small press comics that cared to be listed as well as importing selected books from the US and Europe.
 TRS was discontinued in 1998, before being revived as TRS2 by Andrew Luke.
 BugPowder closed as a distributor in 2000, but the BugPowder blog continued to spotlight British small press activity, including the now-online TRS2.